brian-watkins/esbehavior/README.md

 An `Example` is just an object that conforms to a particular interface that tells esbehavior how to validate or skip it.
-So, you could provide your own implementation of the `Example` interface (and associated `ExampleBuilder` interface) to provide an entirely distinct way of describing the behaviors of your application.
+So, you could provide your own implementation of the `Example` interface to provide an entirely distinct way of describing the behaviors of your application.

 #### Provide your own function that generates an Example